rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Reporting an Issue
 ------------------

-Ruby on Rails uses "GitHub Issue Tracking":https://github.com/rails/rails/issues to track issues (primarily bugs and contributions of new code).
+Ruby on Rails uses [GitHub Issue Tracking](https://github.com/rails/rails/issues) to track issues (primarily bugs and contributions of new code).
 If you've found a bug in Ruby on Rails, this is the place to start.
 You'll need to create a (free) GitHub account in order to submit an issue, to comment on them or to create pull requests.

 NOTE: Bugs in the most recent released version of Ruby on Rails are likely to get the most attention.
 Also, the Rails core team is always interested in feedback from those who can take the time to test _edge Rails_ (the code for the version of Rails that is currently under development).
 Later in this guide you'll find out how to get edge Rails for testing.

 ### Creating a Bug Report

-If you've found a problem in Ruby on Rails which is not a security risk, do a search in GitHub under "Issues":https://github.com/rails/rails/issues in case it was already reported.
-If you find no issue addressing it you can "add a new one":https://github.com/rails/rails/issues/new.
-(See the next section for reporting security issues.)
+If you've found a problem in Ruby on Rails which is not a security risk, do a search in GitHub under [Issues](https://github.com/rails/rails/issues in case it was already reported.
+If you find no issue addressing it you can [add a new one](https://github.com/rails/rails/issues/new).
+(See the next section for reporting security issues).

 At the minimum, your issue report needs a title and descriptive text.
 But that's only a minimum.
 You should include as much relevant information as possible.
 You need at least to post the code sample that has the issue.
 Even better is to include a unit test that shows how the expected behavior is not occurring.
 Your goal should be to make it easy for yourself -- and others -- to replicate the bug and figure out a fix.